Stop the Holiday Headaches

 Some types of TMJ related headaches may result in referred pain in areas that lead you to believe your jaw isn’t involved.
 The first step is to see your dentist.
-At Marconi Dental Group in Sacramento, Dr. Alizadeh will palpate your jaw and surrounding muscles to get a feel for their makeup.
+At Marconi Dental Group in Carmichael, Dr. Alizadeh will palpate your jaw and surrounding muscles to get a feel for their makeup.
 A panoramic x-ray will allow him to inspect any internal damage to the joint itself, such as that from trauma, overuse, or arthritis.

-If a splint or bite guard is your answer to avoid the holiday headaches, all it takes is one short visit to our Sacramento dentist office.
+If a splint or bite guard is your answer to avoid the holiday headaches, all it takes is one short visit to our Carmichael dentist office.
 After a quick impression, we can have your splint ready within a day or two.
 The small investment can have a huge payoff!